Coffee is one of the most popular drinks in the world.

-First, this doesn't only mean that the drug makes us more awake.
-Caffeine also gives us more energy - for everything we do.
+First, this doesn’t only mean that the drug awakens us.
+Caffeine also gives us more energy – for everything we do.

 For example, caffeine increases energy availability and decreases our perceived exertion during physical activity.
 As a result, a cup of coffee can improve physical performance and make us feel like we can do more (8).

-The previous energy levels provided by morning coffee(s) is no longer present, giving rise to feelings of drowsiness and lack of energy.
+The previous energy levels provided by morning coffee(s) are no longer present, giving rise to feelings of drowsiness and lack of energy.